-Any evidence of fraud, waste or abuse, or suspicion of, should be reported to the Region 9 AAA Compliance Officer immediately.
+Any evidence of fraud, waste or abuse, or suspicion of, should be reported immediately.
 All allegations and suspicions are taken seriously and investigated by the Special Investigations Unit (SIU), which consists of the Compliance Officer and other designated staff members.
-Individuals can report sensitive matters concerning the Region 9 AAA using a variety of methods.
+Individuals can report compliance issues or sensitive matters concerning Region 9 AAA using a variety of methods.

-Contact our Compliance Officer at 989-358-4645 or email report@nemcsa.org https://forms.office.com/pages/responsepage.aspx?id=RhdvgLLNgky00GlIKlk61m7mzBgGHxBEv gOlk5EAK45UQzIMR1k1TVVRS0Q0QlIRVTFVQkJFQVhNMC4u
+Contact the MI Choice Waiver Compliance Officer at (989) 358-4683 or email aaa-compliance@nemcsa.org https://forms.office.com/pages/responsepage.aspx?id=RhdvgLLNgky00GlIKlk61m7mzBgGHxBEvqOlk5EAK45UQzlMR1k1TVVRS0Q0QlIRVTFVQkJFQVhNMC4u